 How U-Shaped Assembly Cells Can Improve Efficiency

 Henry Ford revolutionized manufacturing with his invention of the assembly line.
-Before 1913, Ford and virtually every other automaker assembled whole cars at a station with a team of workers working together to complete a single example, usually from start to finish.
+Before 1913, Ford and virtually every other automaker assembled whole cars at a station, with a team of workers completing a single example, usually from start to finish.

 Ford had been trying to increase his factories’ productivity for making the Model T to meet his ideal of building his “motor car for the great multitude.”
 The first Model T cost $850, which is $21,000 in today’s dollars.
-But, he felt this wasn’t cheap enough for the masses and looked for ways to decrease the cost while pumping up production rates.
+But he felt this wasn’t cheap enough for the masses and looked for ways to reduce costs while boosting production rates.

-Ford broke the Model T assembly into 84 discrete steps and trained workers to do just one of the steps.
-He also built machines that would stamp out automobile parts automatically, and much quicker than humans could.
+Ford broke the Model T assembly down into 84 discrete steps and trained workers to do just one of them.
+He also built machines that would stamp out automobile parts automatically, much more quickly than humans could.
 For his assembly line, Ford installed moving lines to handle various parts.
 In December 1913, he unveiled the moving chassis assembly line.
-Several months later, a mechanized belt that traveled at six feet per minute was added, allowing Ford to produce more and more cars, much faster.
+Several months later, a mechanized belt that traveled at six feet per minute was added, allowing Ford to produce more cars much faster.
 The assembly line cut the amount of time it took to assemble a Model T from 12.5 hours to just 93 minutes.

-Not only did Ford realize a 90 percent productivity gain with his assembly line implementation, but he also saved a considerable amount of money on operating costs.
+Not only did Ford achieve a 90 percent productivity gain with his assembly line implementation, but he also saved a considerable amount on operating costs.
 Ford doubled wages to $5/hour and cut working hours from ten to eight hours a day.
-By drastically reducing the cost of production with standardized parts and more efficient assembly, Ford was able to bring the cost of the automobile low enough for everyone to purchase at $260.
+By drastically reducing production costs through standardized parts and more efficient assembly, Ford was able to bring the cost of the automobile down to $260, low enough for everyone to purchase.

 Today’s automotive manufacturing lines have changed significantly with the addition of robots, interchangeable parts, and hydraulic lifts.
-The Ford assembly plant that assembled the first Model T in Michigan went from 100 cars per day in 1913 to 1000 vehicles per day a year later.
+The Ford assembly plant in Michigan that produced the first Model T went from 100 cars per day in 1913 to 1,000 vehicles per day a year later.
 Today the same assembly plant builds over 600 Ford Focus and C-Max sedans in each of two 10-hour shifts using just 500 people.
-The current line’s flexibility allows for building five different models with a range of colors and features.
+The current line’s flexibility allows for the creation of five different models with a range of colors and features.
 One hundred and twelve years after Ford’s first moving assembly line launched, the company now makes 16 Ford vehicles every minute.

 The Assembly Line of Today – U-Shaped Assembly Cells